karttur/speclib-db/_posts/2024/2024-01-12-speclib_spectrometers-db.markdown

 - GX16 port, and
 - BNC port.

-must be registered as a spectrometer model in the table _spectrometermodels_ and each actual copy of a model registered in the table _spectrometers_.
-As each _spectrometer_ contains a uniquely identified sensor, the universally unique identifiner (uuid) of a spectrometer is set to the sensoruuid of the attached sensor.
-Each spectrometer can be linked to any number of muzzles (via the _muzzleuuid)_, with each unique combination registeted separately in the table _spectromuzzles_ and given a unique _spectromuzzleuuid_.
+must be registered as a spectrometer model in the table _spectrometermodel_ and each actual copy of a model registered in the table _spectrometer_.
+As each _spectrometer_ contains a uniquely identified _sensor_, the universally unique identifiner (uuid) of a spectrometer is set to the sensoruuid of the attached sensor.
+Each spectrometer can be linked to any number of muzzles (via the _muzzleuuid)_, with each unique combination registered separately in the table _spectromuzzle_ and given a unique _spectromuzzleuuid_.

 Because both individual sensors (xspeclum PCB/spectrometer body) and individual light sources (xspecled PCB/spectrometer muzzle) vary slightly in function and performance, each combination must be individually calibrated.
 The calibration consists of three parts: